We asked our Agile Coaches:

 Estimation helps to understand the next steps of the complex product development.
 Estimated work packages help to plan the next steps (f.e.
 Sprint).
 But that is just the result of the estimation.
 The estimation itself as a process is very useful.
 If the estimation is discussed within the team it fosters a discussion within the team that increases the understanding of the working item and result in a better product.
 A backlog with estimated items helps the Product Owner to order it and decide which item is useful for the next product development step.

 Estimations are a tool.
 They help on the way to create a shared understanding of the work to be done.
 This is broken down into smaller parts, that create increments of value.
 These stories are discussed / refined until it’s clear what needs to get delivered.

-In the estimations you share your guesses about the complexity of these stories and on what needs to be done.
+In the estimations, you share your guesses about the complexity of these stories and what needs to be done.
 This process serves you as a feedback loop within the team.
-Do we all have the same understanding of the problem, its complexity and the work that needs to done?
+Do we all have the same understanding of the problem, its complexity, and the work that needs to be done?
 It shows risks and uncertainties.
-It reduces the amount of unknown unknowns.
+It reduces the number of unknown unknowns.

 It also helps with the planning, it provides additional input for answering the questions: Is it worth the effort?
 When should we do it?
 Now?
 Never?